jeremycline/patchlab/README.rst

 GitLab
 ------

 GitLab's web UI is available at https://localhost:8443/.

-You'll be prompted for a password, set one and you'll be able to log in with it and the username "root".
+The Ansible role restores it from backup, so there is already an administrator, "root", with the password "password".
 Cloning over SSH is available on localhost:2222.

 Before you can set up a web hook you need to allow web hooks to private networks by navigating to https://localhost:8443/admin/application_settings/network and